Shrek Forever After: Theatrical

-Shrek Forever After (marketed as Shrek Forever After: The Final Chapter) was released on DVD and Blu-ray on December 7, 2010.
-The film has made $76.5 million in DVD and Blu-ray sales.
-The film is also included in Shrek: The Whole Story, a box set released on the same day that included all four Shrek movies and additional bonus content.

 Merchandise

 In 2010, McDonald's released a series of drinking glasses which featured painted characters from Shrek Forever After.
 The painted designs contained the toxic metal cadmium, which provided concerns about the long-term exposure of cadmium from the Shrek glasses.
 As a result, McDonald's offered a recall of the 12 million drinking glasses and paid customers to return them.